linrongbin16/qmk-for-weekin-cygnus/README.md

 > Left - Right

-## Layers

 The keymap is based on the standard qwerty layout, which I am used to.
+The layout is edited with: <https://get.vial.today/>.

 ### Layer-0